LogCraftIO/logcraft-cli/README.md

 ### Premium Support

 While our project is open source and licensed under the [Mozilla Public License 2.0](./LICENSE), we understand that some users and organizations might require additional support to ensure seamless integration and optimal usage.
-To cater to these needs, we offer premium support services, which include:
+To cater to these needs, we offer premium support services, which include dedicated support, priority response, custom solutions, training sessions and more.

-- Dedicated Assistance: Get access to our team of experts who are well-versed in every aspect of this project, from threat detection to DevOps operations.
+Contact us at hello@logcraft.io to learn more about our premium services

-- Priority Response: Enjoy faster response times for your queries and issues.
+## Contribute!

-- Custom Solutions: Receive tailored solutions and feature development to meet your specific requirements.
+We warmly invite developers, security enthusiasts, and professionals to connect and contribute to LogCraft CLI.

-- Training Sessions: Participate in training sessions to help your team get up to speed with LogCraft efficiently.
+Your expertise and insights can greatly enhance LogCraft CLI and whether it's by contributing code, reporting issues, or sharing your unique perspectives, your participation is invaluable to us.

-If you're interested in our premium support services, contact us at hello@logcraft.io
+Join our [community](https://join.slack.com/t/logcraft/shared_invite/zt-2jdw7ntts-yVhw8rIji5ZFpPt_d6HM9w) and help us democratize Detection-as-Code.